photography

 My Stock Photography Links:

-- Shutterstock - The first site I joined in early 2006, this is where I submitted a lot of my early work, and still is my primary stock photo site.
+• Shutterstock – The first site I joined in early 2006, this is where I submitted a lot of my early work.

-- Dreamstime - I joined this in 2007 and was very surprised when one of my first approved images turned out to be the 1 millionth image on their site!
+• Dreamstime – in 2007, I was very surprised when one of my first approved images turned out to be the 1 millionth image on their site!

-Being a tech-head, digital photography is an excellent (if not expensive) place for me to be.
+Being a tech-head, digital photography is an excellent (though expensive) place for me to be.
 I’ve plowed all I’ve made stock-wise back into buying gear, and have now settled on a pretty good setup that I’m currently happy with.

 Camera Bodies: